 - Maintenance and Compliance with State and Federal Law

-- Contracts – Drafting and advising on business contracts.
+- Contracts – drafting and advising on business contracts.

 - Real Estate – drafting or reviewing property leases and purchase and sale agreements.

-What We Do Not Do:
+What We Don’t Do:

-- Conflicts/Embezzlement – Do not assist with situations of conflict between board members/staff, or embezzlement.
+- Conflicts/Embezzlement – do not assist with situations of conflict between board members/staff, or embezzlement.

-- Individual Claims against Nonprofits – Do not provide assistance to individuals with their pursuit of claims against nonprofit and community organizations.
+- Individual Claims against Nonprofits – do not provide assistance to individuals with their pursuit of claims against nonprofit and community organizations.

-- Ongoing Legal Assistance – Unable to help find an attorney to serve on a nonprofit’s board, or have an attorney be on-call or serve as General Counsel.
+- Ongoing Legal Assistance – unable to help find an attorney to serve on a nonprofit’s board, or have an attorney be on-call or serve as General Counsel.

-- Legal Advice Over the Phone – Do not provide legal advice over the phone.
+- Legal Advice Over the Phone – do not provide legal advice over the phone.
 We are not a “hotline” service.
-We only provide legal assistance upon receiving a written application.
-However, we are available to answer questions about the application process over the phone or by email.
+We only provide legal assistance upon receiving a written application, however, we are available to answer questions about the application process over the phone or by email.